 The 21 Essential Tools Every Bartender Should Know

 Whether you’re new to the trade or a seasoned bartender, this list of top bartender tools can help to make sure you’re ready for anything.
+Be sure to also read on how to become a cocktail bartender.

 A cocktail shaker